PhoebeIvana/cloud20-uas/README.md

 #### Add Host

-The actual device that powers the virtual computers is called a host.
+Host is the underlying physical system that arms the virtual machines with computing resources.

 ![Image](https://github.com/user-attachments/assets/e498c962-3e20-4142-bf18-c20e8b65a890)

 - **Hostname**: `192.168.1.219` (Server's IP)
-  > **Note**: Enter the host's IP address and the username (e.g., `root`).
+  > **Note**: For the host use the IP address and username set to root, for example.
-  > The password field is required but hidden for security reasons.
+  > The password is optional and invisible due to security norms.
-  > Make sure to enter the correct root password even though it won’t be displayed.
+  > Though the password is not visible, the correct root password should still be entered.

 #### Primary Storage Configuration

-All of the disk volumes for virtual machines (VMs) are kept in primary storage.
-Every host in the cluster needs to be able to access it.
+Virtual Machines (VMs) have their disk volumes stored in primary storage.
+Each host in the cluster must have access to it.

 ![Image](https://github.com/user-attachments/assets/78cce944-a10c-43d2-b2fa-ddee27ddc48f)